-Banking and Finance - this segment offers comprehensive baking systems, capital market systems (for brokerage houses, banks, firms and institutions engaged in investing activities) as well as highly specialized solutions and IT services for the commercial insurance sector.
-During the period of 12 months ended 31 December 2022, the segment's major clients included: Bank PKO BP S.A., Bank Pekao S.A., Bank Gospodarstwa Krajowego, SGB-Bank S.A., and BOŚ S.A.
-Revenues from none of the above-mentioned clients exceeded 10% of the Company's total sales in the period of 12 months ended 31 December 2022.
+Finance and Banking - this segment offers comprehensive baking systems, capital market systems (for brokerage houses, banks, firms and institutions engaged in investing activities) as well as highly specialized solutions and IT services for the commercial insurance sector.
+During the period of 12 months ended 31 December 2023, the segment's major clients included: Bank PKO BP S.A., Bank Gospodarstwa Krajowego, SGB-Bank S.A., and VeloBank S.A.
+Revenues from none of the above-mentioned clients exceeded 10% of the Company's total sales in the period of 12 months ended 31 December 2023.

 Healthcare and Public Administration - within this segment Asseco Poland S.A. carries out projects including the design, development, implementation and operation of dedicated IT systems.
-During the period of 12 months ended 31 December 2022, the segment's major clients included: Social Insurance Institution (ZUS), Agency for Restructuring and Modernization of Agriculture (ARIMR), National Healthcare Fund (NFZ), the Ministry of Justice, and the Chamber of Tax Administration in Cracow.
-Only revenues obtained from the Social Insurance Institution exceeded the threshold of 10% of the Company's total sales in the period of 12 months ended 31 December 2022.
+During the period of 12 months ended 31 December 2023, the segment's major clients included: Social Insurance Institution (ZUS), Agency for Restructuring and Modernization of Agriculture (ARIMR), National Healthcare Fund (NFZ), the Ministry of Justice, and the Chamber of Tax Administration in Cracow.
+Only revenues obtained from the Social Insurance Institution exceeded the threshold of 10% of the Company's total sales in the period of 12 months ended 31 December 2023

 General Business - this segment is engaged in the provision of dedicated IT solutions for large and mediumsized industrial enterprises.
-During the period of 12 months ended 31 December 2022, the segment's major clients included: Polsat Plus Group (telecom and media), Tauron Group (power industry), and Enea Group (power industry).
-Revenues from none of the above-mentioned clients exceeded 10% of the Company's total sales in the period of 12 months ended 31 December 2022.
+During the period of 12 months ended 31 December 2023, the segment's major clients included: Polsat Plus Group (telecom and media), Tauron Group (power industry), Enea Group (power industry), and PGE Group (power industry).
+Revenues from none of the above-mentioned clients exceeded 10% of the Company's total sales in the period of 12 months ended 31 December 2023.